vishnuar/python-selenium-page-object-framework/README.md

 # python-selenium-page-object-framework
 This is automation framework in Python integrated with the Azure pipeline.
 The framework developed in page object model.
 Automates the login and registration scenarios of noteapp application [Github](https://github.com/vishnuar/python-flask-noteapp).
+Webdriver will get downloaded automatically with the help of webdriver manager

 ## Prerequisites
 Azure pipelines.
 Azure pipelines can be intergrated with [Github](https://github.com/marketplace/azure-pipelines).